 And knowing how much time you have before consuming them is crucial.

-Stay tuned to learn more about how long pork chops can last in the fridge.
+Below you’ll find out exactly how long your pork chops can last in the fridge.

 How Long Should You Keep Raw Pork Chops in the Fridge